Deletes a particular default rule.

 This method deletes the specified AccessFlags from the default rule identified by Mask and associated with the application identified by ProductGUID.
 If AccessFlags includes all flags currently present in the rule, then the entire rule is deleted; otherwise, the flags specified by AccessFlags are simply removed from the rule.

 If the flags and/or rule are deleted successfully, this method returns true; otherwise, it returns false.

-The Mask parameter must be the file mask of an existing rule.
+The Mask parameter must be the registry key mask of an existing rule.
 If a rule with the specified mask cannot be found, this method will fail.